lordvoldemort31/Fracz-Exercise/Fracz-Exercises/Fracz-git-exercises.md

     git verify

 ## commit-only file-staged
-start this exercise by using " git start commit-only file-staged " commend then check which files are currently staged for commit. we can use the git status command to see the status since we have two files staged for commit and we only need to commit one ,i want to commit B.txt.
+start this exercise by using " git start commit-only file-staged " command then check which files are currently staged for commit. we can use the git status command to see the status since we have two files staged for commit and we only need to commit one ,i want to commit B.txt.
 You can unstage A.txt using the git reset A.txt commend then commit it then verif